Aumwich/cosmis/cosmis_archdoc.md

 ## Documentation Structure

 ### 1. SIMSOC Rules (simrules.md)
+- Comprehensive documentation of the original SIMSOC simulation mechanics
-- Original board game rules and mechanics
+- Represents the core rules and systems that define William A. Gamson's simulation
-- Foundation for Discord adaptation
-- Technical reference for developers
+- Serves as the authoritative reference for our Cosmis adaptation
+- Includes detailed sections on all game elements: basic groups, national indicators, Simforce, riots, etc.
+- Maintains the educational integrity of the original simulation

-### 2. Discord Implementation Rules (disrules.md)
+### 2. Cosmis Implementation Rules (disrules_draft.md)
-- Technical specification for bot development
+- Technical specification for adapting SIMSOC to Cosmis on Discord
-- Maps SIMSOC concepts to Discord features
+- Maps physical SIMSOC concepts to Discord features (regions → channels, etc.)
-- Defines system behaviors and automations
+- Defines bot behaviors, commands, and automation requirements
+- Addresses Discord-specific challenges and opportunities
+- Specifies how to handle mechanics that require physical presence in the original game
+- Includes comprehensive adaptation philosophy and conversion strategies

-### 3. Player Documentation (playerrules.md)
+### 3. Cosmis Player Guide (playerrules.md)
-- How to play the Discord version
+- How to play Cosmis on Discord
-- Command references and guides
+- Command references and guides for interacting with the bots
-- Game concepts explained for players
+- Game concepts explained in player-friendly language
+- Onboarding instructions for new participants

+### Relationship Between Documents
+The simrules document captures the mechanical rules of the original SIMSOC game as faithfully as possible, serving as our foundation.
+The disrules document then transforms these mechanics into Cosmis, our Discord-compatible adaptation, addressing the challenges of adapting a physical game to a digital platform while preserving the core educational experience.
+The playerrules document will translate both into accessible instructions for Cosmis participants.

 ## Future Session Goals